docker/docs/scout/artifactory.md

 System (OS)-level and application-level programs or dependencies that the image contains.

-Additionally, the agent sends the following metadata about the image to Docker Scout to
+Additionally, the agent sends the following metadata about the image to Docker Scout:
-record:

-- The source repository for the image
+- The source repository URL and commit SHA for the image
 - Build instructions
 - Build date
 - Tags and digest